harrycresswell/cu/content/changelog/24-01-16-changelog.md

   - Added
 ---

-This site now has a changelog page, to record and keep track of new features, bug fixes and improvements.
+This site now has a changelog page ([/changelog](/changelog)) to record and keep track of new features, bug fixes and improvements.

+I’ve also added the following:

+- 404 page template
+- Favicons
+- Open external links in a new tab.